woodly0/flask-blog/README.md

 ```
 pipenv install
 ```
-This will create a virtual environment with the necessary dependencies.
+This will create a virtual environment with the necessary dependencies listed in the [Pipfile](Pipfile)

 ## Run